feldmangn/pidinet/README.md

 3. extract *PASCAL.tar.gz* to */path/to/BSDS500/PASCAL*,
 4. if you want to evaluate on BSDS500 val set, the val images can be downloaded from [this link](https://drive.google.com/file/d/1q0jdUM9PStWT12o1RgTLOKOXN3Ql5OxS/view?usp=sharing), please extract it to */path/to/BSDS500/HED-BSDS/val*,
 5. cp the \**.lst* files in [data/BSDS500/HED-BSDS](data/BSDS500/HED-BSDS) to */path/to/BSDS500/HED-BSDS/*, cp the \**.lst* files in [data/BSDS500](data/BSDS500) to */path/to/BSDS500/*.

 To create NYUD dataset, please follow:

 1. create a folder */path/to/NYUD*,
 2. extract *NYUD.tar.gz* to */path/to/NYUD*,
 3. cp the \**.lst* files in [data/NYUD](data/NYUD) to */path/to/NYUD/*.
+4. There are already 4 checkpoint files included in this model in order to help get started with this model quciker.
+These contain the weights for your custom image run, and were generated on this dataset.

 ## Training, and Generating edge maps